Moving in together

 A new tenancy agreement

 When your partner moves in with you, a new joint tenancy agreement will be created for both of you.
-Making a new tenancy agreement requires that the old tenancy agreement be terminated and that a new joint agreement be established for your current apartment.
+Creating a new tenancy agreement requires terminating the old tenancy agreement and that a new joint agreement be established for your current apartment.
 Follow these steps:

-- Submit a joint housing application.
+- Submit a housing application together.
 Select your current apartment as the desired property and note in the additional information section that this application is to add your partner to the tenancy agreement.
 Upload proof of studies and other needed attachments.

 Moving in with a friend

-A friend can move in with you if you live in a studio, two-room apartment or bigger.
+A friend can move in with you same as a partner.
 A new tenant moving in need to always be approved by Hoas, so get in touch with our customer service before the move.

 When you move in with your friend, you will have a joint tenancy agreement as well.
 This means that both of you are responsible for paying the rent and keeping the apartment in good condition.
 You can also apply to a same shared apartment with your friend.